Mirai: Autoregressive Visual Generation Needs Foresight: Related Work

 \paragraph{Autoregressive Visual Generation.} Early visual AR approaches~\cite{van2016pixel,van2016conditional} modeled images sequentially at the pixel level.
 Subsequent works like VQVAE \cite{van2017neural}, VQGAN \cite{esser2021taming}, and DALL-E \cite{ramesh2021zero} tokenize images into discrete codes.
 Although effective, these models still lag behind diffusion-based approaches \cite{ho2020denoising, peebles2023scalable, rombach2022high, karras2022elucidating} in image fidelity and scalability.
 LlamaGen~ \cite{sun2024autoregressive} advances the AR paradigm with a large-scale, pure GPT-style transformer trained over discrete image tokens.
 Its success demonstrates that with sufficient scale and a high-quality tokenizer, AR models can surpass diffusion models on image generation.

 \paragraph{AR with Multi-token Prediction.} Recently, there have been efforts~\cite{yang2019xlnet,du2022glm,bao2020unilmv2,ren2025beyond,yu2025randomized,yue2025understand} to go beyond AR's next token prediction paradigm by predicting multiple future tokens in a single inference.
 MaskGIT \cite{chang2022maskgit} follows a masked-token refinement process that predicts multiple tokens in parallel and iteratively updates low-confidence positions.
-Multi-Token Prediction (MTP) \cite{gloeckle2404better} trains language AR to predict multiple future tokens by a shared trunk with multiple independent prediction heads.
+Multi-Token Prediction \cite{gloeckle2404better} trains language AR to predict multiple future tokens by a shared trunk with multiple independent prediction heads.
 These methods yield faster sampling but sacrifice generation quality.
+MuToR \cite{gerontopoulos2025multi} uses register tokens to alleviate the quality degradation observed in previous multi-token prediction methods.
 VAR \cite{tian2024visual} redefines AR generation as next-scale prediction, generating token maps at progressively higher resolutions.
 While maintaining generation quality, it introduces additional pretraining costs for the encoder and decoder.
 In contrast, our method instead focuses on \emph{strictly autoregressive modeling} and makes foresight explicitly two-dimensional.

 \paragraph{Representations for Image Generation.} Early works explored leveraging pretrained representations to enhance the perceptual quality of generative models: aligning latent and feature statistics between the adversarial generator and pretrained encoders was shown to stabilize training and enrich semantic consistency \cite{larsen2016autoencoding,salimans2016improved}.
 Subsequent approaches capitalize on self-supervised representations as powerful semantic priors.
 DALL·E 2 \cite{ramesh2022hierarchical} conditions image generation on embeddings derived from a pretrained text-image encoder.
-Recently, representation-aligned frameworks such as REPA \cite{yu2024representation} demonstrate that aligning intermediate generative features to pretrained encoders can substantially improve convergence and semantic coherence in diffusion transformers. \modelname{} is different from them in its focus on foresight, motivation, and instantiations as in \cref{sec:method}.
+Recently, representation-aligned frameworks such as REPA \cite{yu2024representation} demonstrate that aligning intermediate generative features to pretrained encoders can substantially improve convergence and semantic coherence in diffusion transformers.
+Unlike these approaches, \modelname{} explicitly studies foresight as a causality-compatible training signal in strictly autoregressive visual generation.